ethereum/eth-wiki/natspec-determination.md

-Publishing and finding the [NatSpec] (http://wikijs.ethereum.wiki/Ethereum-Natural-Specification-Format) documentation for a contract is an important part of the Ethereum system.
+Publishing and finding the [NatSpec] (Ethereum-Natural-Specification-Format) documentation for a contract is an important part of the Ethereum system.
 There are two pieces to this puzzle: the first is for a given client to be able to determine, given a call to a contract, what a **trustworthy** NatSpec documentation hash for the contract is; the second is to find the actual NatSpec documentation body given its content hash.

 ### Trusted Content Determination